pritchardjeff/Election_Analysis/README.md

 ### Election-Audit Results

 - Total Votes Cast - 369,711
 - Number of votes and the percentage of total votes for each county:
   - Jefferson: 10.5% (38,855 Votes)
   - Denver: 82.8% (306,055 Votes)
-  - Araphahoe: 6.7% (24,801 Votes)
+  - Arapahoe: 6.7% (24,801 Votes)
-- County with largest number of votes was Devner
+- County with largest number of votes was Denver
 - Breakdown of the number of votes and the percentage of the total votes each candidate received
   - Charles Casper Stockham: 23.0% (85,213 Votes)
   - Diana DeGette: 73.8% (273,892 Votes)